 Caesar had to do something not to lose everything he had achieved so far.
 He took advantage of his great fortune, which he obtained during his governorship to bribe Pompey’s political supporters who were in a difficult financial situation.
-Pompey, however, called himself defender of the Republic and the Senate, and won the favor of most of the senatorial families who were afraid of Caesar’s power.
-At the end of his governorship, he reduced the tribute in Gaul and did not interfere in their internal affairs, which assured him of their favor in the future.
+Pompey, however, called himself the defender of the Republic and the Senate and won the favour of most of the senatorial families who were afraid of Caesar’s power.
+At the end of his governorship, he reduced the tribute in Gaul and did not interfere in their internal affairs, which assured him of their favour in the future.
 He paid out large sums for the fight in Gaul to the devoted soldiers.

 In Rome, he did not lack opponents – the Senate dismissed Caesar from the governorship, deprived him of the possibility of applying for the office of the consul in absentia.
 Caesar’s messengers sent to Rome were sent back the Senate.
 This fact was used by Caesar to persuade his soldiers to accept the military coup in Rome.

-Presumably on 10 January 49 BCE Caesar crossed the Italian border on the Rubicon River, he said the famous words alea iacta est, meaning “et the die be cast”.
+Presumably on 10 January 49 BCE Caesar crossed the Italian border on the Rubicon River, he said the famous words alea iacta est, meaning “the die has been cast”.
 Crossing this border at the head of the army was already a public opposition to the legal power of the Senate, from which there was no turning back.
 The civil war (bellum civile) lasted several years.

 On the Caesar’s road stood the city of Marseilles, which did not want to speak on his side.
 Initially, he took part in the siege, but after some time he headed the small branch to Spain.
-He defeated the army of span class=”underlined”>Afranius and Petreus there, but he did not punish the defeated, and he only ordered to dissolve their army.
-In August and September of 49 BCE Caesar took Hispania Ulterior and Marseille he won without a fight.
+He defeated the army of Afranius and Petreus there, but he did not punish the defeated, and he only ordered to dissolve their army.
+In August and September of 49 BCE, Caesar took Hispania Ulterior and Marseille he won without a fight.